 The thickness of the paint produces highly textured works; indeed sometimes the creative process feels as if the artist is sculpting and carving on the canvas as well as painting.
 She does very little mixing in order to produce the pure dazzling colors she captures in her larger-than-life artwork.

-In a manner exactly opposite of how students are taught to use oils (starting thinly with the darkest dark), Musser paints thickly into her white base, using lots of pure color, and broad brush strokes.
+In a manner exactly opposite to how students are taught to use oils (starting thinly with the darkest dark), Musser paints thickly into her white base, using lots of pure colors, and broad brush strokes.
 The freer she becomes with her technique, the more her audience seems to respond, drawn to the expansiveness and excitement of the work as well as to the bright, pure colors.